Nishant-Sarambale-123/DEVOPS-INTERVIEW/project/1 github action /explain pipe.md

 “Our CI/CD pipeline in GitHub Actions runs Maven tests and SonarQube checks, builds and pushes a Docker image to AWS ECR, updates Kubernetes manifests in a GitOps repo, and Argo CD syncs them to deploy the new version automatically.
 CI ensures quality; CD handles safe, automated deployments.”

+“Our CI/CD pipeline in GitHub Actions is designed to automate testing, code quality checks, image creation, and deployments to Kubernetes.
+First, the pipeline runs Maven unit tests to ensure that individual classes and methods work correctly.
+It then executes Checkstyle to enforce coding standards and runs SonarQube analysis, including checking for bugs, vulnerabilities, code smells, and test coverage.
+The pipeline waits for the SonarQube Quality Gate; if the Quality Gate passes, it proceeds to the next step.

+Once code quality is validated, the pipeline builds a Docker image of the application, tags it with a version or GitHub run number, and pushes it to AWS ECR for storage.
+Simultaneously, it updates the Kubernetes deployment manifest in the GitOps repository with the new image tag, commits, and pushes the changes.
+Argo CD detects the updated manifest in the GitOps repo and automatically syncs it to the Kubernetes cluster, deploying the new version in a controlled and auditable manner.

+This setup ensures that CI focuses on code quality and building artifacts, while CD handles automated, secure, and traceable deployments.
+Developers get immediate feedback on failing tests or code quality issues, Docker images are versioned and immutable, and GitOps with Argo CD guarantees that Kubernetes manifests are the single source of truth and deployments are consistent across environments.”
 ---

 I can also make a **diagram-style flow for interviews** showing **commit → CI (build, test, push image, update manifest) → CD (Argo CD sync → Kubernetes)** which is **very impressive to explain verbally**.